jkchandra/GridWorld-PolicySearch/README.md

 1. Initialize U and U’ as a 2D array of ActionUtility
 2. Initialize Number of Iterations = 0, States, and delta
 3. While (delta > (epsilon*(1-discountRate)/discountRate) do:
-  -Delta = 0
+   - Delta = 0
-  -U  U’
+   - U  U’
-  -For each State in States:
+   - For each State in States:
-    -If Wall, Continue
+     - If Wall, Continue
-    -Find Maximum ActionUtility of State
+     - Find Maximum ActionUtility of State
-    -Find the delta as the difference between the utility of state between U and U’ -Increment Number of Iterations
+     - Find the delta as the difference between the utility of state between U and U’
+   - Increment Number of Iterations
 4. Returns U

 ## Policy Iteration